 // I may earn money from the companies mentioned in this post. //

-My family has been going to Disneyland and Walt Disney World a lot in the last couple of years.
+My family has been going to Disneyland and Walt Disney World a lot since our first trip in 2017.

 We've gotten really good at a few things: eating Mickey ear bars, packing exactly what we need for the parks, and doing Rider Switch.